Make no mistake – photography is an art form. It is a creative endeavor and it cannot be broken down into analytical numbers or geometric shapes.

 This is a remote waterfall in Jasper National Park, a 55-mile backpacking trip brought me here.
 The water cascades down, powerfully, before twisting and turning right into the focal point of my scene – the distant peak.

-Anyways, take this article for what it’s worth and remember these are suggestions.
+Take this article for what it’s worth, and remember these are suggestions.
 Do not become one-dimensional and obsessed with the so-called rules, it will sap your creativity.
-I have seen many great images that do no abide by any compositional rules.
+I have seen many great images that do not abide by any compositional rules.

 Matt Meisenheimer is a photographer based in Wisconsin.
 His artistry revolves around finding unique compositions and exploring locations that few have seen.
 He strives to capture those brief moments of dramatic light and weather, which make our grand landscapes so special.
 Matt loves the process of photography – from planning trips and scouting locations, taking the shot in-field, to post-processing the final image.
 Matt is an active adventurer and wildlife enthusiast as well.
 He graduated with a degree in wildlife ecology and worked in Denali National Park and Mount Rainier National Park as a biologist.
 He also spent 6 months working in the deserts of Namibia before finding his path in photography.
 Matt’s passion for the wilderness has taken him to many beautiful places around the world.
 As a former university teaching assistant, Matt is passionate about instruction.
 It is his goal to give his students the technical and creative knowledge they need to achieve their own photographic vision.
 He truly enjoys working with photographers on a personal level and helping them reach their goals.
 You can see Matt’s work and portfolio on his webpage at www.meisphotography.com